 Macedonia Information - Page 1

-The Republic of Macedonia (the Former Yugoslav Republic of Macedonia) is a small country in South Eastern Europe on the Balkan Peninsula and is bordered by Greece, Albania, Kosovo, Serbia and Bulgaria.
+The Republic of Macedonia (the Former Yugoslav Republic of Macedonia) - North Macedonia from 2019 - is a small country in South Eastern Europe on the Balkan Peninsula and is bordered by Greece, Albania, Kosovo, Serbia and Bulgaria.

 Skopje is the capital city.
 Bitola is Macedonia's second largest city.

 The terrain is mountainous with valleys and plains.
 The longest river is the Vardar.

 Macedonia's climate is Continental in the north and Mediterranean in the south.

 The shores of Lake Ohrid are part of the UNESCO World Heritage site of the Ohrid Region.
 Lake Ohrid, shared with Albania, is the largest of Macedonia's natural lakes.
 Lake Prespa, also shared with Albania and Greece, is Macedonia's second largest lake.

 Wildlife such as the bear, boar and deer can be found in the Galicica National Park.
 Other National Parks are Mavrovo and Pelister.
 The Jasen Forest Reserve, the habitat of many species of animals and birds, is thirty kilometres south west of Skopje.